 What is the order of the design priorities used in StormCAD (GVF-Rational solver) and SewerCAD (GVF-Convex solver)?

 Unfortunately, it is not always possible to automate a design that meets all desired constraints.
-With this in mind, there are certain priorities that are considered when the automated design is performed.
+With this in mind, there are certain priorities that are considered when the constraint based design is performed.
 These priorities are in place to try to minimize the effect on existing portions of the system while providing appropriate capacity in the designed pipes.

-While this sequence does not go into complete detail regarding the design process, it does indicate the general priorities for the automated design.
+While this sequence does not go into complete detail regarding the design process, it does indicate the general priorities for the constraint based design.
 The priorities, of course, only deal with elements that are being designed.
 If a pipe has fixed inverts or is not to be designed at all, some or all of these criteria obviously do not apply.

 *Please note that the design tool can help give you a starting point for your design based on the criteria that you enter, but final choice of the design should be based on engineers judgment and experience.